edgeless-project/redis-adapter/README.md

 Update the script if necessary to match your Redis and Elasticsearch configurations:

-Redis is expected to be running locally on 127.0.0.1:6379 Elasticsearch is configured to connect to https://edgeless1.iit.cnr.it:9200 with basic authentication (test/test).
+Redis is expected to be running locally on 127.0.0.1:6379 Elasticsearch endpoint url and credentials are provided to TID.
+If any partner wishes to try the adapter please contact me (Panagiotis Antoniou - AEGIS) to provide you with the credentials.
 You can change the following parameters directly in the script to suit your environment:

 python